DSC-McMaster-U/DSC-McMaster-U-Website/_content/newsletters/september-2024.md

 ## General Current Tech Updates:

-### Google:
+### Google

+#### Gemma Overview
-**Gemma Overview**: Gemma is a family of lightweight, open-source AI models developed by Google.
+Gemma is a family of lightweight, open-source AI models developed by Google.
 These models are designed to be efficient and easy to use for a wide range of applications, such as generating text, understanding images, and answering questions based on visual content.
 The models in the Gemma family are built using the same research and technology as Google's Gemini models, which are known for their advanced AI capabilities.

-**What's New with Gemma 2**:
+#### What's New with Gemma 2
 Gemma 2 is the next generation of the Gemma models, bringing significant improvements in performance and efficiency.
 Key updates include:
 - **Smaller but Powerful**: Gemma 2 can do more with less computational power.
 - **Cost-Efficient Deployment**: As Gemma 2 is more efficient, it can be deployed on less expensive hardware, reducing costs for developers.